-- gain an advanced understanding and integration of ministry leadership in relation to individual and community spiritual formation. - formulate a comprehensive and critical understanding of ministry informed by the disciplines of biblical studies, theology, psychology, sociology, critical theory, leadership, organizational theory, and the history of Christian spirituality. - develop and acquire skills and competencies in research methods, critical thinking, academic voice and ministry application. - contribute to the understanding and practice of ministry through the completion of a doctoral-level project. - foster competencies in self-care, contextualized Christian spiritual formation practices, and the ability to lead others in these areas. - engage with diverse cultural, religious, and linguistic contexts of ministry.
+- Demonstrate an advanced understanding of key historical spiritual formation texts, practices, people, and events. - Formulate a critical understanding of cultural and transformational servant leadership characteristics and practices as evidenced in oneself and one's leadership environment. - Develop and acquire skills and competencies in research methods, critical thinking, academic voice, and ministry application. - Contribute to the understanding and practice of ministry through the completion of a doctoral-level project in the field of formation and leadership. - Demonstrate competency in Christian formation practices, individual and organizational change processes, and designing contextualized formational communities. - Engage with diverse cultural, religious, and linguistic contexts of ministry.

-Applicants seeking admission to the Doctor of Ministry program must hold an ATS- accredited MDiv degree or meet the seminary's MDiv-equivalency requirements $^{\dagger}\ensuremath{,}$ with a minimum GPA of 3.0.
+Applicants seeking admission to the Doctor of Ministry program must hold an ATS-accredited MDiv degree or meet the seminary's MDiv-equivalency requirements, with a minimum GPA of 3.0.
 In addition, applicants must complete the following to be considered for admission to the program: